 One of the great remaining challenges facing the study of intelligence in natural systems, and its design in artificial ones, is understanding how the human brain achieves its (still) unique combination of efficiency of learning and flexibility of processing.
 These are arguably core features of its capacity for intelligence, that have been the focus of work both on semantic cognition and cognitive control, and that have yet to be replicated in artificial computational systems.
-Here, we argue that these capabilities reflect a close interaction among four fundamental components of cognitive function: i) statistical learning, usually attributed to semantic memory; ii) rapid storage and similarity-based retrieval of novel information, usually attributed to episodic memory; iii) activation, online integration and maintenance of recently presented information, usually attributed to working memory; and iv) use of the latter for biasing task-relevant processing, usually attributed to cognitive control.
+Here, we argue that these capabilities reflect a close interaction among four fundamental components of cognitive function: i) statistical learning, usually attributed to semantic memory; ii) rapid storage and similarity-based retrieval of novel information, usually attributed to working memory; and iv) use of the latter for biasing task-relevant processing, usually attributed to cognitive control.